Executory Contracts: Third Circuit Does Not Recognize the Doctrine of Implied Assumption

 A recent case before bankruptcy judge Karen B. Owens of the United States Bankruptcy Court for the District of Delaware, In re Dura Auto.
 Sys., LLC, No. 19-12378 (KBO), 2021 WL 2456944 (Bankr.
 D. Del.
 June 16, 2021), provides a cautionary reminder that the Third Circuit does not recognize the doctrine of implied assumption (i.e., assumptions implied through a course of conduct as opposed to those that are assumed pursuant to a motion and court order).

 In October 2019, Dura and several of its affiliates filed for chapter 11.
 The case was later converted to a chapter 7 liquidation.
-Before its bankruptcy filing, Dura contracted with Plasti-Paint Inc. to paint roof rails and provide related services.
+Before the bankruptcy filing, Dura contracted with Plasti-Paint Inc. to paint roof rails and provide related services.
 Plasti-Paint filed unsecured claims in Dura’s bankruptcy case for approximately $3 million arising from those contracts.
 Plasti-Paint continued to provide services to Dura post-filing.

 In June 2020, Dura sold most of its assets for $65 million.
 As part of the deal, certain executory contracts were assumed and assigned to the buyer.
-However, Plasti-Paint's contracts were not among those.
+But Plasti-Paint's contracts were not among those.
 Even so, Plasti-Paint continued to provide services to the buyer for several months after the sale.
 In the interim, Plasti-Paint sold its claims against Dura to Hain Capital Investors Master Fund Limited (“Hain”).

 In October 2020, Hain filed a motion contending that Dura "impliedly assumed" the Plasti-Paint contracts based on the buyer’s and Plasti-Paint's post-sale conduct.
-Accordingly, Hain asked the bankruptcy court to order Dura’s buyer to pay $1.8 million as a cure amount under section 365(b)(1)(A) of the Bankruptcy Code.
+Hain asked the bankruptcy court to order Dura’s buyer to pay $1.8 million as a cure amount under section 365(b)(1)(A) of the Bankruptcy Code.

 In rejecting Hain's argument that the conduct of Plasti-Paint and Dura’s purchaser led to an implicit assumption, Bankruptcy Judge Owens said, “While Hain ... argues that the conduct of Plasti-Paint and the [Dura] Purchaser gives rise to an implicit assumption, the Court of Appeals for the Third Circuit rejected this doctrine in University Medical Center v.
 Sullivan (In re University Medical Center) [973 F.2d 1065 (3d Cir.
 1992)], holding that ‘assumption must be approved.
 It cannot be presumed.’
 While courts outside the Third Circuit have held otherwise, they are in a small minority.”
 In re Dura Auto.
 Sys., LLC at *3.